-Construct the stairs in compliance with the local building code.
+Construct the basement stairs in compliance with the local building code.
 Take care that adequate headroom is maintained under beams and that there is sufficient landing space at the bottom of the stairs.
-Ensure treads and risers are constructed to the proper rise and run dimensions.

-go to Complete Roof and Exterior Walls (p.
-46).
+▶ go to Complete Roof and Exterior Walls (p.
+44).